sichilongom/RecycleView/README.md

 ### 1. RecyclerView Setup

 - The RecyclerView is defined in the `activity_main.xml` layout file.
-- Adapter and ViewHolder classes (`SimpleAdapter` and `SimpleViewHolder`) are created to handle data binding.
+- Adapter and ViewHolder classes (`RecycleAdapter` ) are created to handle data binding.

 ### 2. Data Model

-- A simple data model (`SimpleModel`) is used to represent items in the RecyclerView.
+- A simple data model (`Contact`) is used to represent items in the RecyclerView.

 ### 3. Data Population

-- Data is populated in the `MainActivity` using a list of `SimpleModel` objects.
+- Data is populated in the `MainActivity` using a list of `contact` objects.
-- The `SimpleAdapter` is responsible for binding the data to the RecyclerView.
+- The `RecycleAdapter` is responsible for binding the data to the RecyclerView.

 ### 4. Item Click Handling